Texas Senate Bill 12: Confusion

 The Assistant Superintendent of Socorro Independent School District, Enrique Herrera, said that aspects of S.B 12 relating to parental consent have contributed to "confusion around adjustments on forms or creation of new forms" to be sent out to parents and guardians.
 According to the Texas Education Agency, districts are required to provide easily accessible parental rights forms to parents at the beginning of the school year.
 Additionally, Section 27 of S.B.
 12, which effectively bans GSAs from meeting in Texas public schools, has caused confusion as districts have interpreted the language in different ways, with some clubs being rendered completely dysfunctional and some clubs being allowed to function under various circumstances.

 Litigation

 S.B.
 12 is subject to ongoing litigation, including legal challenges brought by the American Civil Liberties Union and Transgender Law Center.
 The lawsuit GSA Network, et al. v.
-Morath, et. al targets multiple provisions of the bill, including some outlined in Sections 3, 6, 24, and 27 under the First and Fourteenth Amendments, as well as the Equal Access Act.
-The case is scheduled for a preliminary injunction hearing in the Southern District of Texas on December 1, 2025, with district judge Charles R. Eskridge III presiding.
+Morath, et al. targets multiple provisions of the bill, including some outlined in Sections 3, 6, 24, and 27 under the First and Fourteenth Amendments, as well as the Equal Access Act.
+The case was scheduled for a preliminary injunction hearing in the Southern District of Texas on December 1, 2025 (later moved to December 18, 2025), with district judge Charles R. Eskridge III presiding.
+The preliminary injunction was decided February 20, dismissing the Commissioner of Education and ruling in favor of GSA Network, thus granting the injunction to the three school districts named as defendants (Houston, Katy and Plano ISDs).